-The following items should be on file with Health Sciences Enrollment Advisor by the 2nd Friday in March:
+The following items should be on file with Health Sciences Enrollment Advisor by October 1st:

 - 1. All Basic Admission Criteria must be met. - 2.
 An official transcript from the Vocational Nursing program. - 3.
-A copy of the LVN/LPN license.
+A copy of the LVN/LPN license. - 4.
+Employment Verification form.